avjohnston/heroes_api/README.md

 Valid Parameters:
 ![search_params](https://user-images.githubusercontent.com/72912074/121243803-619a1880-c85b-11eb-9dce-6217fadaaaab.png)
+_Note: Supers default to sorting by name ascending, but the sort param causes the Supers to be sorted by descending order_

 ### `GET` `findjob-backend.herokuapp.com/api/v1/supers`
 Returns all super heroes, sorted by name.
 Pagination defaults to page 1 and 20 per page, but can be changed.